 The Ophthalmology residency training program at the Casey Eye Institute is the direct extension of the residency program established by Kenneth Swan , M.D. at the University of Oregon Medical School in 1944-45.
 As such, it is the oldest Ophthalmology training program on the West Coast.
 The department has graduated 187 residents as of 2008, and at the present time admits 5 residents per year.

-The OOAA holds a continuing medical education meeting each year in May or June to coincide with the completion of the training program by the graduating class of residents.
-In addition the OOAA holds an alumni brunch in conjunction with the annual meeting of the American Academy of Ophthalmology.
-This meeting takes place on the first Sunday of the AAO meeting.
+The OOAA holds a continuing medical education meeting each year in June to coincide with the completion of the training program by the graduating class of residents.
+In addition the OOAA holds a reception in conjunction with the annual meeting of the American Academy of Ophthalmology.
+This meeting takes place during the AAO meeting, typically on Saturday evening.
 The OOAA supports the residency training program by providing each resident with the AAO’s Basic and Clinical Science Curriculum.
 At each annual meeting, the Edward N. McLean Community Service Award is given to the resident judged to have made particular contributions in Community Service during the course of his/her residency training.

 Alum Honors Mentor With Donation